AntonStoeckl/dynamic-streams-eventstore-go/docs/performance.md

 **Key characteristics:**
 - Slightly higher latency for multi-event atomic operations
 - All events succeed or fail together
-- More efficient than multiple single appends
+- More efficient than multiple single append operations

 ### Complete Workflow